kingjuno/amfoss-task/introspection/README.md

 # Introspection

-## Why we must you?
+## Why we choose must you?
   - So I really have a good CS background and have been programming for around 5 years.
-  - Right now i am familiar with C++,python,javascript,SQL and also I am familiar with github(from cmd line too..)
+  - Right now i am familiar with C++,python,javascript,SQL and also I am familiar with github.
-  - I like coding so much and spend most the free time with coding and learning new language's.
+  - I like coding so much and spend most the free time with coding and learning something new.
-  - I like helping other people's while I am also a guy who annoy's everyone if i see a problem that seems to be lil more than hard.
+  - I like helping other people's .

 ## What is your plan for next 6 months?
-  - I would like to do some android development eventhough i havent made an app in android studio I have created some applications in sketchware and appybuilder
+  - After dealing with flutter for amfoss-task I really love Flutter so I would be concentrating more on android app development.
   - I would like to learn java and kotlin maybe golang to.
   - I would be doing projects in different field and need to find out which field suits me more.